LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

 ## Introduction

-In this tutorial, we'll guide you through the step-by-step process of building and deploying a smart contract on the Base Sepolia testnet and connecting it to Chainlink to incorporate real-world data.
+In this tutorial, we'll guide you through the step-by-step process of building and deploying a smart contract on the Base Sepolia testnet and make an on-demand request to a Chainlink oracle for near real-time price data.

 Without access to real-world data, many dApps simply wouldn't exist.
-Fortunately, Chainlink, the leading Web3 services platform for cross-chain connectivity, compute, and data, provides numerous services for retrieving price or other external data from anywhere on the internet.
+Fortunately, [Chainlink](https://chain.link/), the leading Web3 services platform for cross-chain connectivity, compute, and data, provides numerous services for retrieving price or other external data from anywhere on the internet.

-Coinbase's Base Sepolia network is a Layer 2 testnet blockchain on Ethereum, offering scalability, security, and low transaction costs through Optimistic Rollup technology.
+[Coinbase's Base Sepolia network](https://sepolia.basescan.org/) is a Layer 2 testnet blockchain on Ethereum, offering scalability, security, and low transaction costs through Optimistic Rollup technology.
 Integrated with Coinbase's ecosystem, it provides easy access to a large user base and seamless tool integration, making it ideal for building decentralized applications.

-This tutorial will demonstrate how to deploy a contract on the Base Sepolia testnet and make an on-demand request to a Chainlink oracle for near real-time price data.
 Feel free to follow along as we walk you through the process.

-<center><iframe width="560" height="315" src="https://www.youtube.com/watch?v=pWGLtjG-F5c" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/pWGLtjG-F5c" frameborder="0" allowfullscreen></iframe></center>

 ## Prerequisites

 Before diving in, we'll give a quick primer on the four different Web3 technologies that you'll be interacting with in this tutorial:

 * **A Web3 Wallet**: Web3 wallets are required for not only storing your tokens, but also for deploying your smart contracts and signing messages.
-Examples include  MetaMask and Coinbase Wallet.
+Examples include [MetaMask](https://metamask.io/) and [Coinbase Wallet](https://www.coinbase.com/wallet).

 * **An IDE**: EVM-compatible Integrated development environments (IDE) like [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) are required for deploying and testing your smart contract.
 Advanced users may prefer a development framework such as  [Foundry](https://docs.chain.link/quickstarts/foundry-chainlink-toolkit), particularly for more complex deployments.

 * **Solidity**: [Solidity](https://docs.soliditylang.org/en/v0.8.25/) is Ethereum's primary programming language for developing smart contracts.
 It will be helpful to have at least a basic understanding of Solidity before getting started.

-* **Chainlink**: Chainlink oracles are services that connect smart contracts to real-world data and external systems.
-They act as bridges, allowing blockchain applications to access information such as weather data, stock prices, and sports scores, which are not natively available on the blockchain.
+* **Chainlink**: Chainlink oracles are services that typically operate within decentralized oracle networks (DON), connecting smart contracts to real-world data and external systems.
+They act as bridges, allowing blockchain applications to access cross-chain connectivity, off-chain compute, and external information such as weather data, stock prices, and sports scores, which are not natively available on the blockchain.

 > _Chainlink oracles can return data from anywhere on the internet.
 For more ideas, we recommend looking into Chainlink's blog on the [77 different use cases enabled by Chainlink](https://blog.chain.link/smart-contract-use-cases/).
 Additional examples that walk you through making an on-demand request can be found within our [website's documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Any-API-Guide)._